MateuszCaputa/geometric-pack/README.md

 Available classes:

+- Two-dimensional

   - Triangle, You have to use three arguments and program will take them as a sides of triangle 'a', 'b', 'c', you can write them in any order you want because program will sort them a < b < c

   - Rectangle, You have to use two arguments and program will take them as a sides of rectangle 'a', 'b', program will not sort them in any order

   - Square, You have to use one argument and program will take it as a side of square 'a'

   - Circle, You have to use one argument and program will take it as a radius of circle 'r'

   - Rhombus, You have to use two arguments and program will take them as side 'a' and height 'h' in exact order

   - Parallelogram, You have to use three arguments and program will take them as side 'a', side 'b' and height 'h' in exact order

   - Polygon, It's a regular polygon so you have to use two arguments and program will take them as side 'a' and number of sides 'n' where 3 <= n <= 14 in exact order

   - Stadium, You have to use two arguments and program will take them as side length 'a' and radius 'r' in exact order

   - Distance2D, You have to use four arguments and program will take them as coordinates
     'x1', 'y1', 'x2', 'y2' in exact order

+- Three-dimensional

   - Cone, You have to use two arguments and program will take them as radius 'r' and height 'h' in exact order

   - Cylinder, You have to use two arguments and program will take them as radius 'r' and height 'h' in exact order

   - Sphere, You have to use one argument and program will take it as radius 'r'

   - Cube, You have to use one argument and program will take it as length side 'a'

   - ConicalFrustum, You have to use three arguments and program will take them as radius1 'r1', radius2 'r2' and height 'h' in exact order

   - Capsule, You have to use two arguments and program will take them as sideLength
     'a' and radius 'r' in exact order

   - Hemisphere, You have to use two one argument and program will take it as radius 'r'

   - Pyramid, You have to use two arguments and program will take them as side length
     'a' and height 'h' in exact order

   - Cuboid, You have to use three arguments and program will take them as length 'l', width 'w' and height 'h' in exact order

   - Distance3D, You have to use six arguments and program will take them as coordinates
     'x1', 'y1', 'z1', 'x2', 'y2', 'z2' in exact
     order

 ## Example of use